More games at WuGames.ioSponsoredDiscover free browser games — play instantly, no download, no sign-up.Play

 Why are my CSV columns getting split incorrectly?

 The almost universal cause is a delimiter mismatch between the file and the parser.
 CSV is not a single format — it is a family of comma-, semicolon-, tab- and pipe-separated files.
 RFC 4180 specifies the comma as the canonical separator, but spreadsheets in regions that use a comma as the decimal mark (most of Europe and Latin America) default to a semicolon to avoid ambiguity, and TSV files use a tab.
-This editor auto-detects the delimiter by sampling the first few lines and looking for the candidate that yields the most consistent column count, but you can override the choice if the guess is wrong.
-The second common cause is a field that contains an unescaped delimiter inside a value — wrap such fields in double quotes ("hello, world") and the parser will treat the embedded comma as data.
+This editor auto-detects the delimiter by sampling the first few lines, but you can override it from the Delimiter dropdown — choose Comma, Semicolon, Tab, Pipe, or a Custom character if the guess is wrong.
+The second common cause is a field that contains an unescaped delimiter inside a value; wrap such fields in double quotes ("hello, world") and the parser will treat the embedded comma as data.

 Why are leading zeros in ZIP codes or product IDs being stripped?

 This is the most notorious CSV pitfall and it actually happens in the spreadsheet, not in the file.
 CSV has no concept of data types — every field is just text — so a column containing 01234 is stored faithfully in the file.
 The problem appears when a spreadsheet such as Excel opens the CSV and auto-detects 01234 as a number, dropping the leading zero.
-This editor treats every cell as text by default, so the zero is preserved while you work here.
+This editor treats every cell as text, so the zero is preserved while you work here, and it never alters numeric-looking strings on export.
 To survive a round trip through Excel, prefix the value with an apostrophe ('01234) or use the Excel "From Text/CSV" import wizard and explicitly mark the column as Text.
-When exporting back to CSV, this editor never alters numeric-looking strings.

 What is the practical difference between CSV, TSV, and NDJSON for tabular data?